 When I gave her the watch for Christmas, it was clear that I’d caught her by complete surprise.
 I wasn’t sure what to expect when as I was wrapping it up, but as soon as I saw the tears in her eyes, I knew I’d made the right decision.
 Even more fulfilling, however, has been the sight of it on her wrist almost every single day since that Christmas.
 I’m envious of her ability to live out the “one watch collection” and am proud that she’s able to don a badass chronograph every day.

-The Speedy Reduced, in general, will not win any horological awards.
-It utilizes a modified ETA automatic movement, was produced in large numbers, and comes in a smaller case size than the Moonwatches that preceded it.
+We can call a spade a spade – the Speedy Reduced will always be destined to live in the shadow of the pre-moon and post-moon Speedmasters.
+The Reduced utilizes a modified ETA automatic movement, was produced in large numbers, and comes in a smaller case size than the Moonwatches that preceded it.
 The Marui version of the Reduced, however, hits a lot of the right notes for me.
 I find the 39mm case to be very well proportioned, the panda dial is well executed, and it retains a similar black tachymeter bezel to its older brethren.
 It will never be the next Nina Rindt in terms of price appreciation, but I wouldn’t be surprised if the value of these Maruis continues to steadily rise over time.